NicolaeJinga/Pong/README.md

 # Pong (July 2015)
-Two Player Pong game developed in C++ with SFML
+Two Player Pong game developed in C++ with SFML.
+Rebuilt in August 2019 with SFML 2.5.1.

 ## Project Description